Grey petrel: Feeding

 They dive from heights of up to 10 m in pursuit of food, which is primarily cephalopods.
+They often follow pods of cetaceans.

 Status and conservation

-There is not a lot of recent information about this bird, but its population is believed to be shrinking slowly or possibly rapidly.
-Introduced predators such as cats, brown and black rats are contributing to the decline, as well as longline fishing, which is a major problem.
+There is little recent information about this bird, but its population is believed to be shrinking slowly or possibly rapidly.
+Introduced predators such as cats, brown rats and black rats are contributing to the decline, as is longline fishing.
 This bird is the most commonly caught bycatch by longline fisheries in New Zealand waters, with one estimate at 45,000 birds in the last 20 years.
 Other predators are the weka and house mouse.

 To assist in maintaining or increasing its population, it has been placed on CMS Appendix II, and ACAP Annex1.
 Gough Island has been designated as a World Heritage Site.
 Antipodes Island has had preliminary work done to start long term monitoring, and in 2007 the monitoring started.
 In 2001, brown rats were eradicated from Campbell Island, and in 2006, SEAFO tightened longline fishing regulations.

-In the future, numerous tasks are planned, starting with a census on all the breeding locations.
-Also, studies on Gough Island pertaining to house mice, and finally, stricter fishing regulations enforced by FAO, RFMO, and ACAP.
+Planned conservation studies and measures include a census on all the breeding locations, studies on Gough Island pertaining to house mice, and stricter fishing regulations enforced by FAO, RFMO, and ACAP.